ways to satisfy your wanderlust when you can't travel

 San Diego Zoo

-Millions of tourists visit the San Diego Zoo every year, and with good reason!
-The zoo has 99 acres of land filled with over 650 species from all around.
-If you’re chomping at the bit to visit, well, you can now watch 12 of those species live their day-to-day lives via webcam!
+Millions of tourists visit the San Diego Zoo annually, and for good reason!
+The zoo has 99 acres of land filled with over 650 species.
+If you’re chomping at the bit to visit, you can now watch 12 of those species live their day-to-day lives via webcam!

 Go on an African Safari from Home